withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### mediaFolderHidden="false"
-By default Skyscraper uses the `PLATFORM/media` folder when generating EmulationStation media.
+By default Steamscraper uses the `PLATFORM/media` folder when generating EmulationStation media.
 Setting this option will change that to `PLATFORM/.media`.
 Notice the `.` which hides the folder, which can speed up the initial EmulationStation loading sequence when using slow storage such as network file systems.

 NOTE 1!
 This option is ignored if you set the media folder manually.